 - Membership report

 Interested hosts send IGMP membership reports to a particular multicast group to indicate their interest in joining that group.
 The TCP/IP stack running on the host sends the IGMP Membership report when an application opens.
-The router periodically sends out an IGMP membership query to connected LAN segment for verifying that at least one host on the subnet is interested in receiving traffic for that group.
-In case of no reply to 3 consecutive IGMP membership queries, group is timed out by Router and it stops forwarding traffic for that group.
+The router periodically sends out a membership query to connected LAN segment for verifying that at least one host on the subnet is interested in receiving traffic for that group.
+In case of no reply to 3 consecutive membership queries, the group is timed out by Router and it stops forwarding traffic for that group.

 IGMP version 2 –

 IGMPv2 is backwards compatible with v1 and is referred to in IGMP RFC 2236 (Internet Group Management Protocol, Version 2 specification for IGMPv2).
 The packet format of the v2 message is shown in the below diagram –